jantaylor/.dotfiles/README.md

 - `source/` All the files in here get run when you start a new shell, but this is really only sourced because of the `link/.zshrc` file.

+- `custom/` All the files in here belong to you and are custom for your machine.
+  They are sourced after the `source/*.sh` files, which means you can over-write any configuration here.
+They will load in alphabhetical order, so name them something simple. i.e. *00_zsh_custom_config.sh*, *10_developer_aliases.sh*, or *11_docker_env.sh* *Note: This folder will be backed up by backup.sh however we are not responsible for lost configurations*

 - `backup.sh` A script to quickly backup your files.

 - `setup.sh` The script to run when setting up your system.